Gapi505/Sparky-2/README.md

 ## Installation
 To install you have to:
 * Clone the repo
+* Create a conda environment and activate it
 * Install the requirements:
   * pytorch (CUDA support recommended)
   * python-llama-cpp (Install with CUDA support.
 If you don't know how - look it up)